Lemonexe/VLizard/docs/user/manual.md

 There are some icons in the top bar we have not covered yet:

 - **Home** will get you to the welcome page.
-Not particularly useful.
 - **Refresh** will refresh all vapor pressure models, VLE data and fitted models.
   - Use if you have manipulated the data manually _outside_ VLizard.
 - **Open data folder** opens the VLizard data, located in your Documents directory.
-  - Data is stored in `.tsv` files, which may be edited manually with Excel, but:
+  - Data is stored in `.tsv` files, which may be edited manually with Excel, but edit at your own risk!
-    - ⚠ Edit at your own risk (the app expects a specific format, and could crash).
-    - Make a backup before editing files manually.
+    - The app expects a specific format, and could crash, so make a backup before editing files manually.
     - Though moving, renaming or deleting files manually is generally safe.
-- **Settings** lets you tweak VLizard to your particular needs 🔧⚙️
+- **Settings** lets you tweak VLizard to your particular needs

 Note: the local data files are stored at following directories:
 - Windows: `C:\Users\%username%\Documents\VLizard\`